-Tenacious representation for victims throughout Washington, D.C.
+Tenacious representation for victims throughout the District of Columbia

-There has been a worrisome amount of reports in the news about healthcare professionals working while under the influence of drugs or alcohol.
-Aside from the illegality, there are a slew of other potential problems that can and do arise when a doctor, surgeon, nurse or staff member performs a medical procedure while intoxicated.
+There has been a worrisome number of reports in the news about healthcare professionals working while under the influence of drugs or alcohol.
+Aside from the illegality, there are a slew of other potential problems that can and do arise when a doctor, surgeon, nurse, or staff member performs a medical procedure while intoxicated.
 At Paulson & Nace, PLLC, we handle claims involving doctors under the influence aggressively and efficiently.
 We know there is no excuse for such behavior and that their actions may have put your life or that of your family members at risk.
 If you were treated at a Washington, D.C. healthcare facility by an intoxicated medical professional, we want to hear your story.

 - Easier access to prescription medications, which can be found in the pharmacies of hospitals or in medication carts along the hallways

 - Self-prescribing, or having colleagues prescribe medications as a “professional favor”

 - Difficulty in having a doctor’s license pulled by the state licensing boards

 - Increased stress levels caused by long shifts and not enough sleep

 - Inadequate care facilities or options for addicts